georgepearman/europe/_posts/2015-07-10-greenwich.md

 and got a coffee from [Costa Coffee](http://www.costa.co.uk), which is a chain I've only seen in England so far, and seems like a competitor to Starbucks.

-Grandma Val and I (and everyone else in London) had arrange to meet under a large clock in Waterloo:
+Grandma Val and I (and everyone else in London) had arranged to meet under a large clock in Waterloo:

 <figure>